1zk0n/hawkeye/README.md

 # hawkeye
-Hawkeye is a recon automation tool that can help a lot in bug bounty huting
+Hawkeye is a recon automation tool that can help a lot in bug bounty huting.
+I created this tool basically to automate my recon methodology which i have been using for a while now.
+It takes off the stress of using each tool individually and storing and sorting all of the outputs.
+This tool takes care of all that for me by making separate directories for each target bearing the target name